Zino2201/zino2201.github.io/_posts/2022-05-02-switch-engine-rust-cpp.markdown

 ### Cargo

 Coming from C++, Cargo is a gift from god, really.
-I really forgot what is what like using a package manager thanks to C++.
+I really forgot what was a great package manager thanks to C++.
 It is really easy to setup, configure and the amount of crates there already are is really cool!
-Bye CMake+vcpkg!
+Bye CMake + vcpkg!

 ## State of game engine development in Rust